British Association of Nineteenth-Century Americanists (BrANCA)

 Poetics, Nonfiction prose, media studies, gender studies

-Digital Humanities Philosophy and Intellectual History Transatlantic, Transpacific, Transnational
+Philosophy and Intellectual History

 Webpage